van conversion mistakes - IMG 7520

 The Mistake: Inadequate Winterization Planning

-Real Example: A couple's van pipes froze and burst during an unexpected October snowstorm in Colorado, flooding their van and destroying thousands of dollars in electronics and furnishings.
+Real Case: A couple's van pipes froze and burst during a surprise October snowstorm in Colorado, flooding their van and ruining thousands of dollars in gadgets and furniture.

 Why It Happens: